 QueryLsmsSvRequest Parameters

 Refer to section 2.9.7 for details on the query expression for the QueryLsmsSvRequest.
+Note, the svb_activation_timestamp parameter will no longer be used nor sent to the LSMS in an audit related Subscription Version Query Request.

 QueryLsmsSvRequest XML Example